Employer of Record

 • Employee’s Sponsorship Letter

-• Employee’s Contract
+• Employee’s Contract or permit-related documents

-• Family health record from an authorized clinic
+• Family health record from an authorized clinic where required

-• Fee of BHD 22 per applicant
+• Applicable fees per applicant

 CPR Card (Identification Card) Application Requirements:

-• Employee (or spouse) passport
+• Employee or dependent passport

-• Marriage certificate (for spouse) and birth certificate (for children)
+• Marriage certificate for spouse and birth certificate for children

 EOR Solutions in Bahrain